belumume/code-genesis-play/DEMO_VIDEO_SCRIPT.md

 **[Visual: Text appears: "AI Genesis Engine - Where Ideas Become Games"]**

-**Narrator**: "Welcome to the AI Genesis Engine - a groundbreaking application that transforms your imagination into playable reality, powered by Claude 4 Opus."
+**Narrator**: "Welcome to the AI Genesis Engine - a groundbreaking application that transforms your imagination into playable reality, powered by Claude 4 Sonnet."

 ---